samtupy/star/user/readme.md

 * Due to the script text field being a true richtext control, the previewing hotkeys were changed to control+alt+up, down, and space rather than just control.
 This was forced on us because NVDA at least seems to always speak when control+up and down are pressed on a text field regardless of any application code.
 * It is now possible to press ctrl+alt+enter on any valid speech line in the script to begin auto previewing the entire script up to it's end or the next error.
 * You can press alt+backspace anywhere in the main screen to pause and resume any playing speech, thus the stop currently playing speech button was removed from the interface.
+* The STAR client can now run all needed components such as the coagulator and providers locally with one click, meaning that STAR should require 0 extra setup assuming you just want to use only the voices on your computer!
 * There is now an options dialog with various customizations you can make from the render filename template to the default render output location to the voice preview text and more.
 * Now that the options dialog exists, the output device list has been moved to that dialog.
 * It is now possible to consolidate the entire script into one audio file!
 Next to the script field, there is an output subdirectory or consolidated filename field.
 If you set thhis to a filename such as output.wav instead of a folder name such as output, now a single output.wav file will be created containing all voice clips seperated by a configurable amount of silence.